Feeling overwhelmed by the sheer amount of possibilities when it comes to making a packing list for South America? We’ve got you covered!

 These bags are useful for pretty much everything but particularly prove their worth in organising more tricky items.
 Ziplocks are ideal for storing long cables and helping to keep smaller bits such as hairbands and Kirby Grips together.
 For even more organisational joy, packing cubes are a great invention.

 This is likely to be the best investment you will make for your South America trip.
 There is a big plastic disposal problem over the continent and sadly, it is common to see plastic bottles laying by the roadside.

-In the vast majority of places, the tap water isn’t safe to drink so you will be forced to buy drinking water or filter your own.
+In the vast majority of places, South American tap water isn’t safe to drink so you will be forced to buy drinking water or filter your own.
 A filtered water bottle will take out all of the nasties for you and help you to save money on single-use plastic alternatives.
-Read more about filtered water bottles here.

 Still a necessary item that it is worth bringing with you!